hslu-ige-laes/lcm/docs/index.md

 - Supported data sources include LoRaWAN sensors, influxDB and CSV files
 - The lcm monitoring solution is cost-effective and "do it yourself"

+**See [https://hslu-ige-laes.shinyapps.io/lowcostmonitoring/) for a live demo of the functionalities**

 <hr>

 ## Quick Start Guide